nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 But the vision of Merrit as he'd last seen him, limp and shuddering amid devastation, grew clear, whereupon, in spite of himself, this redoubled malevolence sagged.

-Linda said, "Remember that morning in church what Father Tod said 'bout Joshua and the battle of Jericho?
-'Bout people kidding themselves?"
+Linda said, "Remember that morning in church what Father Tod said &rsquo;bout Joshua and the battle of Jericho? &rsquo;Bout people kidding themselves?"

 "Yea.
-I can see that story all right 'bout the walls; that's a good one.
+I can see that story all right &rsquo;bout the walls; that's a good one.
 And I can see how people kid themselves.
 That's easy.
 But I never did get the connection.
 Little too deep for me."

 "You're the connection."